Skip to main content

 68%

-• Nomad Fleet combines elements of Homeworld and FTL, offering a unique blend of space strategy gameplay with randomized encounters.
+• Nomad Fleet combines elements of Homeworld and FTL, offering a unique gameplay experience with a strong Battlestar Galactica feel.

-• Despite being developed by a single person, the game has a solid foundation and shows potential for future updates and improvements.
+• Despite being developed by a single person, the game has impressive graphics and engaging mechanics that can be enjoyable for fans of the genre.

-• The user interface and camera controls are clunky and can be frustrating, making it difficult to manage fleets effectively during battles.
+• The controls and camera mechanics are clunky and can be frustrating, making it difficult to manage fleets effectively during battles.

-• Many players have reported bugs and performance issues, indicating that the game feels unfinished and requires further polish.
+• Many players have reported bugs and performance issues, indicating that the game feels unfinished and in need of further polish.

 • story